Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/01/useful-specflow-regular-expressions.md

     - Programming
 tags:
     - .net
-    - 'csharp'
+    - C-Sharp
-    - regex
+    - RegEx
-    - specflow
+    - SpecFlow
 ---

 Here are some useful regular expressions that can improve your SpecFlow step definitions.
 All of the examples are ready to drop-in to a C# string, so they are pre-escaped for your pleasure (for example, the useful RegEx (\[^\\”\]\*) is listed as “”(\[^\\””\]\*)”” so you can use it in a definition like this: